 Lightbulb – here is a useful list of ideas for your next listing.

-I don’t do any custom work any longer.
-See below.
+I don’t do any custom work any longer, and here is why

 Don’t listen to your customers